-- Fixed amortization method: With this method, the amount to be distributed annually is determined by amortizing your account balance over your single life expectancy or your joint life expectancy with your oldest named beneficiary.
+Fixed amortization method: With this method, the amount to be distributed annually is determined by amortizing your account balance over your single life expectancy, the uniform life expectancy table or joint life expectancy with your oldest named beneficiary.
 As of January 1, 2022, life expectancies are calculated with updated life expectancy tables finalized by the IRS in November 2020.

 In addition, on July 3, 2002, the IRS ruled that you could change your distribution type one-time without penalty from the Annuitized or Amortized methods to the Required Minimum Distribution method.
 This would allow account holders the option to move from a fixed payment type to a payment that fluctuates annually with the value of their account.
 The primary reason for this exception is to allow individuals who have suffered large losses the option to reduce their distribution to prevent their retirement account from being prematurely depleted.
 For more information on this important exception please see Revenue Ruling 2002-62 on www.treasury.gov.

-- This is the percentage of your account you wish to receive in annual distributions after the required 72(t)/(q) distributions have been made.
-This percentage will be used to calculate the annual distribution after five years have passed or your have reached age 59-1/2, whichever comes later.
+This is the percentage of your account you wish to receive in annual distributions after the required 72(t)/(q)/(q) distributions have been made.
+This percentage will be used to calculate the annual distribution after five years have passed or you have reached age 59-1/2, whichever comes later.